LCAV/mooc-hwlab/docs/voice-transformers/granular-synthesis/gs-pre.md

 ![input index vs output index for a\) the passthrough, b\) the Chipmunk, c\) Darth Vader](../../.gitbook/assets/granular.jpg)

-We will see in the next section that buffering is required anyway in order to implement overlapping windows, so that the extra buffering required by undersampling will just be an extension of the general setup.
+We will see in the next sections that buffering is required anyway in order to implement overlapping windows, so that the extra buffering required by undersampling will just be an extension of the general setup.

 ### The tapering window

 The tapering window is as long as the grain and it is shaped so that the overlapping grains are linearly interpolated.
-The left sloping part of the window is $$W$$samples long, with $$W=L-S = \rho S.$$The tapering weights are therefore expressed by the formula
+The left sloping part of the window is $$W$$ samples long, with $$W=L-S = \rho S.$$ The tapering weights are therefore expressed by the formula

 $$
 w[n] = \begin{cases}